RILAB/AJB_MutationalTargetSize_GenomeSize/README.md

-### AJB_review: this folder is used to prepare for a review of "On the Nature of Things" serial for AJB
+## AJB_review: this folder is used to prepare for a review of "On the Nature of Things" serial for AJB

-We are going to present idea and argue maize is the best model to study adaptation for large genome plant !!!
+# General Idea
+The idea for this paper is basically based on [Jeff's JGI talk](https://www.youtube.com/watch?v=aXLuWruOmO4)

+## **Where are functional mutations in maize**